Dialogue of Civilizations

 You really should decide before you apply if the program is right for you.
 It takes a great deal of time and coordination on the part of NU staff and the faculty leaders as well as our contacts abroad to make these programs successful and to place several hundred NU students into these programs.
 It is your responsibility to decide whether the Dialogues are a good fit for you BEFORE YOU APPLY.
 Check with anyone you need to (advisors, financial aid, parents/guardians, etc.) in order to make sure the program works for you.
 If you do not feel that you will be able to commit to participating in a Dialogue by the application deadline, it is strongly recommended that you wait until another year to apply.
 Students are responsible for a non-refundable deposit as well as any non-recoverable costs if they withdraw after being accepted.

 Excellent questions!
 When you are participating on a Dialogue of Civilizations program, you are representing not only yourself, but also Northeastern University and the United States.
 Please be conscious of how your behavior affects the people around you.
 Also, educate yourself on appropriate language, gestures, and customs of the host country.
 Actions that are acceptable in the United States might be very offensive in other societies.
 Furthermore, avoid participating in risky activities.
 This is for your own personal safety as well as the safety of the group.
-To find out more about how to avoid acting like an “ugly American” while abroad, check out The World Citizen’s Guide.
+To find out more about how to avoid acting like an “ugly American” while abroad, check out the GEO Resources page or The World Citizen’s Guide.